|Weight:||640-670 grams/22.5-23.6 ounces|

-At six weeks old, kittens are grooming each other, so make sure you incorporate grooming into your interactions with the kittens—especially if you have a single kitten or are raising a litter without the mother.
+At six weeks old, kittens are grooming each other as an important bonding behavior.
+Imitate that by making sure you incorporate grooming into your interactions with the kittens—especially if you have a single kitten or are raising a litter without the mother cat.

 Introduce kittens to different parts of the house, different objects, different pets and people, and different experiences.
 This will help them adjust to new situations.

 Introduce the kittens to scratching posts and trim their claws for the first time.
 Training the kittens to understand these routines helps prepare them for their new homes.

 Playing is an important part of kitten socialization because it helps them bond with each other and build confidence around people.
 Play with kittens for at least two hours a day (all together or broken up).
 Take time to socialize each of the kittens in a litter individually.
 At this age, kittens will love to play with toys and you should encourage that!